waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 We found out that our offensive agent was continuously exceeding the time limit to make a move and crashing.

-We deduced that getting number of actions available to a depth of n with n>8 was causing this problem.
-This was a crucial feature, so the implementation had to be reassessed.
-Otherwise there was a significant risk of being trapped in dead-end positions.
-To improve this, we wrote an efficient [heuristic search algorithm](/3.2 Heuristic Search Algorithms) to determine the optimal position using IDS.
-We defined the goal of the search  With the new version we can work on n>50 and not exceed the time limit.

 ### Evolution 2 demo

 ```